TalaoDAO/oidc4vc-server/docs/source/contents.rst

   * https://joinup.ec.europa.eu/collection/ssi-eidas-bridge/about

-What blockchain support does Talao use ?
+What blockchains support does Talao use ?
 ----------------------------------------

-Talao is available on the public Ethereum Mainet and Rinkeby.
-See https://github.com/TalaoDAO/talao-contracts for details.

-Talao is also available on a private Ethereum network named TalaoNet.
-TalaoNet runs a Proof Of Authority consensus (Clique) managed by the Talao team and partners.

-To connect to this blockchain use RPC URL https://talao.co/rpc

-Main contract addresses are :

-- Talao token : 0x6F4148395c94a455dc224A56A6623dEC2395b99B
-- Foundation : 0xb4C784Bda6A994f9879b791Ee2A243Aa47fDabb6
-- Workspace Factory : 0x0969E4E66f47D543a9Debb7b0B1F2928f1F50AAf
+The Talao solution is available with different public Blockchain with different did method :

+    * Ethereum with the did:ethr method, see https://github.com/uport-project/ethr-did-registry for details.
+    * Tezos with the did:tz with curve Ed25519 method, see https://did-tezos.spruceid.com/

+We also use key pair did:key with curve secp256k1 for specif use cases, see https://w3c-ccg.github.io/did-method-key/

 Credits